P2333/SCORE/README.md

 # Robustness and Accuracy Could Be Reconcilable by (Proper) Definition

-Code for the paper [Robustness and Accuracy Could Be Reconcilable by (Proper) Definition](https://arxiv.org/pdf/2202.10103.pdf).
+Code for the paper [Robustness and Accuracy Could Be Reconcilable by (Proper) Definition](https://arxiv.org/pdf/2202.10103.pdf) (ICML 2022).

 ## Environment settings and libraries we used in our experiments